 His residential projects in California, Texas, Florida, Washington DC and New York, and his luxury hotel projects around the world are guided by his appreciation of mixed-use program as the driving force of the contemporary global city.

-Mr. Bagley co-edited Perspecta 38 through the Yale School of Architecture, where he is a frequent guest critic and where he taught as the Eero Saarinen Visiting Professor in the spring semester of 2011.
-He has lectured at Yale and Harvard, and has been a guest critic at the University of Hong Kong Department of Architecture and elsewhere.
-He is a licensed architect in the State of New York.
+Forth is a frequent speaker for organizations and conferences such as ULI, MIPIM, New York’s Urban Design Forum and CTBUH, sharing his expertise and passion for architecture that enhances the vitality of its city.
+He co-edited Perspecta 38 through the Yale School of Architecture, where he is a frequent guest critic and where he has twice taught as the Eero Saarinen Visiting Professor.
+He has lectured at Yale and Harvard, and is a frequent guest critic at a number of universities.